⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 Gazing back to the west peak.

 A telephoto of Cameron Lake and Mount Custer.

-Looking across to Mount Alderson, Buchanan Peak, and Mount Carthew.
+Looking across to Mount Alderson, Buchanan Ridge, and Mount Carthew.

 A wide angle to the southeast includes a sliver view of Upper Waterton Lake.

 A telephoto of Upper Waterton Lake with Vimy Peak behind it.